Pepin the Short

-Being well disposed towards the Christian Church and Papacy on account of their ecclesiastical upbringing, Pepin and Carloman continued their father's work in supporting Saint Boniface in reforming the Frankish church, and evangelizing the Saxons.
-After Carloman, who was an intensely pious man, retired to religious life in 747, Pepin became the sole ruler of the Franks.
-He suppressed a revolt led by his half-brother Grifo, and succeeded in becoming the undisputed master of all Francia.
+Being well disposed towards the Christian Church and Papacy on account of their ecclesiastical upbringing, Pepin and Carloman continued their father's work in supporting Saint Boniface in reforming the Frankish church and evangelizing the Saxons.
+After Carloman, an intensely pious man, retired to religious life in 747, Pepin became the sole ruler of the Franks.
+He suppressed a revolt led by his escaped half-brother Grifo (who was being assisted by his maternal great-uncle Duke Odilo of Bavaria) and succeeded in becoming the undisputed master of all Francia.
 Giving up pretense, Pepin then forced Childeric into a monastery and had himself proclaimed King of the Franks with the support of Pope Zachary in 751.
-The decision was not supported by all members of the Carolingian family and Pepin had to put down a revolt led by Carloman's son, Drogo, and again by Grifo.
+Not all members of the Carolingian family supported the decision, and Pepin had to put down a revolt led by Carloman's son, Drogo, and again by Grifo.

 As King of the Franks, Pepin embarked on an ambitious program to expand his power.
-He reformed the legislation of the Franks and continued the ecclesiastical reforms of Boniface.
+He reformed the Franks' legislation and continued Boniface's ecclesiastical reforms.
 Pepin also intervened in favour of the Papacy of Stephen II against the Lombards in Italy.
 In the midsummer of 754, Stephen II anointed Pepin afresh, together with his two sons, Charles and Carloman.
 The ceremony took place in the Abbey Church of St. Denis, and the Pope formally forbade the Franks ever to elect as king anyone who was not of the sacred race of Pepin.
 He also bestowed upon Pepin and his sons the title of Patrician of Rome.
 Pepin was able to secure several cities, which he then gave to the Pope as part of the Donation of Pepin.
 This formed the legal basis for the Papal States in the Middle Ages.
 The Byzantine Greeks, keen to make good relations with the growing power of the Frankish Empire, gave Pepin the title of Patricius.

 In wars of expansion for the Frankish realm, Pepin conquered Septimania from the Umayyad and Andalusian Muslims and defeated them at the siege of Narbonne in 759, and proceeded to subjugate the southern realms by repeatedly defeating Waiofar and his Gascon troops, after which the Gascon and Aquitanian lords saw no option but to pledge loyalty to the Franks.
 Pepin was, however, troubled by the relentless revolts of the Saxons and the Bavarians.
 He campaigned tirelessly in Germania as well, but the final subjugation of the Germanic tribes was left to his successors.

-Pepin died in 768 and was succeeded by his sons Charlemagne and Carloman.
-Although unquestionably one of the most powerful and successful rulers of his time, Pepin's reign is largely overshadowed by that of his more famous son, Charlemagne.
+Pepin died in 768 from unknown causes and was succeeded by his sons Charlemagne and Carloman.
+Although Pepin was one of the most powerful and successful rulers of his time, his reign is largely overshadowed by that of his more famous son, Charlemagne.